QuineDot/rust-learning/src/dyn-any.md

 ### The basics

-Getting a `dyn Any` isn't any different than any other kind of type erasure:
+Getting a `dyn Any` works the same as it does for other traits:
 ```rust
 # use std::any::Any;
 let mut i = 0;